1. Overview of MCAL

 1.1.
 Overview of AUTOSAR Stack

 AUTOSAR (AUTomotive Open System ARchitecture) is an open and standardized automotive software architecture jointly developed by automobile manufacturers, suppliers, and tool developers.
-AUTOSAR focuses on main strategic targets as modularity, configurability and transferability of software modules, and the standardization of their interfaces to accomplish the project objectives.
+AUTOSAR focuses on main strategic targets such as modularity, configurability, and transferability of software modules, and the standardization of their interfaces to accomplish the project objectives.
 AUTOSAR is based on the concept of separation between infrastructure and application.
-AUTOSAR software component implementation is independent from the infrastructure.
+AUTOSAR software component implementation is independent of the infrastructure.

 1. Runtime Environment (RTE): Middleware layer which provides communication services for the application software and makes the components independent of a specific MCU.

-2. Basic Software (BSW) Layer: Software layer with basic services and drivers to leverage features of the underlying hardware, and enabling interface to application and RTE layer.
+2. Basic Software (BSW) Layer: Software layer with basic services and drivers to leverage features of the underlying hardware, and enables interface to application and RTE layer.

 4. ECU Abstraction Layer: Interfaces the drivers of MCAL and makes higher software layers independent of hardware layout and offers access to I/O signals.

-5. Microcontroller Abstraction Layer (MCAL): Microcontroller Abstraction Layer which is the lowest software layer designed to make higher level software independent of a microcontroller.
+5. Microcontroller Abstraction Layer (MCAL): The lowest software layer designed to make higher-level software independent of a microcontroller.

 1.2.
 What is MCAL